ryouchinsa/ryouchinsa.github.io/export/README.md

 - Before importing, be sure that you opened images folder and annotations folder.

 # Export DOTA txt files
 Annotation files are exported as [DOTA text files](https://captain-whu.github.io/DOTA/dataset.html).
-This format is for [YOLOv8 OBB](https://github.com/ultralytics/ultralytics) and [MMRotate](https://github.com/open-mmlab/mmrotate).
+This format is for [MMRotate](https://github.com/open-mmlab/mmrotate).

 Settings menu.
 - “Use truncated, occluded, and difficult tags” is to show truncated, occluded, and difficult checkboxes on the label dialog.